 Primary instructional materials must be approved by the Littleton Public Schools Board of Education.
-The K-12 Multiple Copy Literature List identifies fiction and non-fiction books that support the approved learner objectives.
+The K–12 Multiple Copy Literature List identifies fiction and nonfiction books that support the specific state standards, grade level expectation, and evidence outcome.
 These books may be used as primary instructional materials and require Board approval.

-- The following information outlines the LPS K-12 Multiple Copy Literature List approval process: The district Approval Request for New Titles form must be completed by a district staff member.
-The request must describe the alignment between the recommended title and the approved LPS curriculum.
+- The following information outlines the LPS K–12 Multiple Copy Literature List approval process: The district Approval Request for New Titles form must be completed by a district staff member.
+The request must describe the alignment between the recommended title and the Common Core State Standards for English/Language Arts and/or Colorado Academic Standards.
 The request must address any issues that might reasonably be considered controversial.
 A copy of the book must accompany the request, with potentially controversial areas marked for review.
 The form must specify the minimum grade level for which the book is being recommended.

 - At least three (3) staff members must read the book and sign the request form.